charslaw/Pando/docs/GuidelinesExamples/BasicExample.md

 ```

 This is a valid tree because `PersonDetails` is a blob: each of its members can be serialized to a single
-value. `PersonValid` is now a pure branch, because it only contains other nodes.
+value. `PersonFixed` is now a pure branch, because it only contains other nodes.

 ## Memory Layout